Largest Asteroids

 trans-Neptunian object

 145451 Rumina (provisional designation 2005 RM43) is a large trans-Neptunian object in the scattered disc region beyond the Kuiper belt.
 It was discovered on 9 September 2005, by American astronomers Andrew Becker, Andrew Puckett and Jeremy Kubica at Apache Point Observatory in Sunspot, New Mexico.
-It measures approximately 600 kilometers in diameter.
 Read more on Wikipedia.

 Wikidata